Justia Rating

 What to Do Immediately After a Left Hook Bicycle Accident in Chicago

-- After the accident has happened, the first thing to do is get to a safe spot and call 911.
+1. After the accident has happened, the first thing to do is get to a safe spot and call 911.
 Once the dispatcher answers, report the incident to the Chicago Police and seek medical attention.
-Early actions are important, especially if you later consult a Chicago right turn bike accident lawyer to evaluate your case.
+Early actions are important, especially if you later consult a Chicago left hook bicycle accident lawyer or another attorney to evaluate your case.

 How to File a Left Hook Bicycle Accident Lawsuit in Illinois